MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-management-monitoring.md

 <a name="_toc156377589"></a>
 ### Recommendations
 #### *Use of custom images versus Azure Marketplace images*
-Azure VMs can be built using pre-defined Marketplace images and supports the use of [custom Linux images,](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-generic) which you build and control to your specific compliance and security needs.
+Azure VMs can be built using predefined Marketplace images and supports the use of [custom Linux images,](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-generic) which you build and control to your specific compliance and security needs.
 When using supported Linux distro’s such as Red Hat Enterprise Linux, you can follow the specific guidance for building your customer image such as [RHEL 8](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/redhat-create-upload-vhd#rhel-8-using-hyper-v-manager).
 When using custom Linux images ensure to follow the best practice guidance that is detailed in the Update Manager documentation, which can be found [here](https://learn.microsoft.com/en-us/azure/update-manager/manage-updates-customized-images).
 #### *Testing of Updates in nonproduction environment*
 Separation of test environments from production environments helps to minimize potential impact to production workloads.
 Use of [Azure DevTest Labs](https://learn.microsoft.com/en-us/azure/devtest-labs/devtest-lab-overview) can provide isolation in addition reduce Cloud subscription costs and accelerate testing of new updates.
 Implement continuous integration (CI) and continuous deployment (CD) pipelines using Azure DevOps or similar tools.

 Have a clear and tested rollback strategy in case the new update introduces critical issues.
-This might involve database backups, snapshotting, and quick deployment reversal mechanisms.
+These strategies should include database backups, snapshotting, and quick deployment reversal mechanisms.
 #### *Scheduling and Maintenance Windows*
 Azure Automation accounts can help orchestrate the scheduling of software updates within your cloud environment.
 For more information on Azure Automation, you can find other documentation [here](https://learn.microsoft.com/en-us/azure/automation/overview).